OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[2018.2,).partial.md

 ![Package](step-aws-package.png "width=500")

+## IAM Capabilities

+This is a quote from the [AWS documentation](http://g.octopushq.com/AwsDocsControllingIAM):

+> Before you can create a stack, AWS CloudFormation validates your template.
+During validation, AWS CloudFormation checks your template for IAM resources that it might create.
+IAM resources, such as an IAM user with full access, can access and modify any resource in your AWS account.
+Therefore, we recommend that you review the permissions associated with each IAM resource before proceeding so that you don't unintentionally create resources with escalated permissions.
+To ensure that you've done so, you must acknowledge that the template contains those resources, giving AWS CloudFormation the specified capabilities before it creates the stack.

+To acknowledge that the CloudFormation template contains IAM resources, you can select an option under `IAM Resources`.

+If your template includes IAM resources, you can select `The template has IAM resources (CAPABILITY_IAM)` or `The template has IAM resources with custom names (CAPABILITY_NAMED_IAM)`.

+If your template includes custom names for IAM resources, you must select `The template has IAM resources with custom names (CAPABILITY_NAMED_IAM)`.

 ## Error Messages

 The AWS deployment steps include a number of unique error codes that may be displayed in the output if there was an error.
 Below is a list of the errors, along with any additional troubleshooting steps that can be taken to rectify them.